Indian court jails popular guru for life over teen rape - Journal du Cameroun

 An Indian guru with millions of followers was sentenced to life in prison Wednesday for raping a teenage devotee on the pretext of ridding her of evil spirits, his lawyer said.

-“Asaram has been sentenced for life until death,” Rajendra Singh, a lawyer for the defence team, told AFP outside the court in the western city of Jodhpur.
+“Asaram has been sentenced for life until death,” Rajendra Singh, a defence lawyer, told AFP outside the court in the western city of Jodhpur.

 Asaram is just the latest high-profile guru jailed for sex crimes, and his conviction comes as India reverberates with anger over a series of child rapes in recent weeks.

-The hearing was closed to media and the prison surrounded by tight security, with thousands of police deployed across several Indian states amid fears his devotees could riot if “Bapuji” was found guilty.
-There were no initial reports of violence.
+The hearing was closed to media and the prison surrounded by tight security, with thousands of police deployed across parts of India amid fears his devotees could riot.

-The woman, now 21, accused Asaram of assaulting her on the pretext of driving away evil forces.

 The influential guru, who has been in custody since 2013, had called the trial a political conspiracy and refused to cooperate with a police investigation.